Design for Humanity Initiative

 Exploring the intersection of design and humanitarian action for human dignity

-Ultimately the Initiative aims to explore how designers and humanitarians can collaboratively drive humanitarian response in a more dignified, inclusive, and sustainable direction by:
+Through events, research, publications, and collaborative projects, the multi-year Design for Humanity Initiative aims to explore how designers and humanitarians can collaboratively drive humanitarian response in a more dignified, inclusive, and sustainable direction.

 - Deepening understanding about current complex humanitarian challenges; humanitarian principles and ethics; and possibilities for design innovation;